CMPLXapps/SpiderKit/README.md

 # Swordfish: Worm

-A general-purpose All-in-One backdoor for ethical hacking.
-Made with utility in mind.
+A silent worm for quietly opening backdoors, requires the Backdoor Kit to be installed.